“O beautiful wine-bearer, bring forth the cup and put it to my lips

 Population in Shiraz

 Shiraz is the most populous and diverse city in southern Iran.
 With a booming and young population of a million and a half, the city is filled with different people of various backgrounds.
 Turks, Lurs, Arabs, and Kurds are among the more significant minorities of Shiraz, while the Persians make up the majority of the population.
-Shiraz is also home to the nomadic people of Qashqai, who are famous for the carpet designs and exciting ways of life.
+Shiraz is also home to the nomadic people of Qashqai, who are famous for their carpet patterns and exciting ways of life.
 Most of the clans of these groups have now become sedentary in southern Shiraz.
-However, a small group still travel between southern highlands of Shiraz to regions close to the Persian Gulf.
+However, a small group still travels between the southern highlands of Shiraz to regions close to the Persian Gulf.
 Visit them in your Shiraz day plans to get to know a unique lifestyle, so radically different from yours.

 As southerners, Shirazi people experience hot and dry weather most of the year, and that changes everything.
 Having hot days most of the year, Shirazis have come up with a way to enjoy their lives: embracing nightlife.
 They tend to stay up later at night (similar to other southern parts of Iran, like Bandar Abbas) and finish their days after midnight.
 And obviously, they start their days late as well.
-Shopkeepers open their shops around past 10 in the morning, while other cities of Iran, they start their business days at around 9.
+Shopkeepers open their shops around past 10 in the morning, while other cities of Iran, start their business days at around 9.

 When to visit Shiraz